lukewolcott/MostHarmfulUSWeatherEvents/README.md

 #### Contents

+- storms_in_US.md: Markdown file of the analysis, including plots.
 - storms_in_US.Rmd: R Markdown file of the analysis, with code but no plots.
 - storms_in_US.html: html file of the analysis.
-Doesn't automatically display right now because the file is too big, but will fix this somehow.
 - repdata%2Fdata%2FStormData.csv.bz2: copy of zipped raw data file